Muhtasham/CodeClash/README.md

 $ pip install -e '.[dev]'
 $ python main.py configs/test/battlesnake.yaml
 ```

+> [!TIP]
+> CodeClash requires Docker to create execution environments.
+CodeClash was developed and tested on Ubuntu 22.04.4 LTS.

 Once this works, you should be set up to run a real tournament!
 To run *Claude Sonnet 4.5* against *o3* in a *BattleSnake* tournament with *5 rounds* and *1000 competition simulations* per round, run: